Branding cattle and horses

 Branding and earmarking submissions

-- there is an 70 working day turnaround period for processing fully completed applications.
+- There is currently a 40-working day turnaround period for all applications.

 Cattle must be branded when they are offered for sale in Queensland.

 - registered stud cattle sold at approved stud cattle sales

 - cattle from another state or territory, if they are either:

 - have been purchased over the scales at the feedlot in Queensland and are kept at a registered cattle feedlot in Queensland until they are slaughtered.

 Branding of horses is optional in Queensland.
 You may only use the brand after you have it registered.

 This guide provides information about branding cattle and horses and earmarking cattle in Queensland.
 It covers how to register a brand or earmark, change ownership and submit your annual returns.